githubacct0/kalos-frontend/test/readme.md

 For most of the test files, you should be using Require instead of Import due to Chai running in a NodeJS environment.
 The only exception to this is in various setup files where variables MUST be imported.
 For these cases, simply use an import in a file and then "require" that file (see grpc-endpoint.js as an example and its corresponding "require" call in helpers.test.ts).

+The style "import ModuleName = require('module_path')" should be STRONGLY preferred.
+This allows for Intellisense to work.

 - Paths should be the same for Require as they are in Import
-  - "import { SectionBar } from '../../../../modules/ComponentsLibrary/SectionBar/index'" is equivalent to "require('../../../../modules/ComponentsLibrary/SectionBar/index').SectionBar"
+  - "import { SectionBar } from '../../../../modules/ComponentsLibrary/SectionBar/index'" is equivalent to "SectionBar.SectionBar" from "import SectionBar = require('../../../../modules/ComponentsLibrary/SectionBar/index')"

 # Style Conventions